sean-smith/swsmith.cc/content/posts/cost-explorer-pcluster.md

 4. Now when the job is launched you can run a similar query on cost explorer but get data from these tags.
 In the following example I added a tag `parallelcluter:project` and then used that to see aggregate project costs across all my clusters.

     ![Custom Tag](/img/cost-explorer/custom-tag.png)

+## Troubleshooting

+Previously the above script was written for [IMDS v1.0](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), however when creating a cluster with ParallelCluster UI, it'll default to IMDS v2.0 causing errors in the old script.
+The solution is:

+1. First check your parallelcluster config to see if has v2.0 enforced, if so, it'll show:

+    ```yaml
+    Imds:
+        ImdsSupport: v2.0
+    ```

+2. Update the script to the version shown above, it'll have a line with `TOKEN=$(...)` if it supports IMDS v2.0.